 And while they’re at it, StreamYard and Restream give you the added benefit of customizing your video layout, adding on-screen participants, recording your live sessions, as well as screen sharing.

-Also, if you choose to try out Restream.io, youโll notice that just like StreamYard, it gives you the option of starting off on a permanently free package.
-The accompanying premium packages, on the other hand, start at $16 per month and stretch all the way to $299 per month.
+Also, if you choose to try out Restream.io, you’ll notice that just like StreamYard, it gives you the option of starting off on a permanently free package.
+The accompanying premium packages, on the other hand, start at $16 per month and stretch all the way to $199 per month.

 Then while the video streams are running, Restream manages to monitor the key metrics, which it subsequently analyzes to generate in-depth insights.
 Here, you can make informed decisions based on not only your stream metrics, but also the accompanying chat metrics, audience metrics, and followers metrics.

-All things considered, therefore, we can conclude that Restream.io wins the robustness contest.
-Streamyard, on the other hand, emerges as the much easier-to-use multistreamig platform.
+Also, Restream’s latest upgrade – Restream Studio 2.0 – offers much more advanced features at no added cost.
+This leads us to conclude that Restream.io wins the robustness contest.
+Streamyard, on the other hand, emerges as the much easier-to-use multistreaming platform.

 #2.
 StreamYard vs OBS